nightscout/trio-docs/docs/usage/features/dynamic-isf.md

     If you start with a Profile ISF of 50 mg/dL and set an override of 150%, this will change your Profile ISF to 33 mg/dL/U.

     Notice how the calculated ISF line does not change with this adjustment to the Profile ISF, only the limits of what section of the curve are allowed.
-It shifts the limits to only allow the lower ISF portions of the graph, meaning the ISF allowable range will be 27-47 mg/dL/U and the adjustments are capped if glucose is reading higher than 87 mg/dL.
+It shifts the limits to only allow the lower ISF portions of the graph, meaning the ISF allowable range will be 27-47 mg/dL/U and the adjustments stop at 47 mg/dL/U if glucose is reading below than 126 mg/dL.

     ![ISF of 50](../img/isf_50.png){width="250"}
     ![ISF of 33](../img/isf_33.png){width="250"}